 In the afternoon, my grandmother says she wants to visit her older sister in Donggou village, three kilometers away.
 They have not seen each other for four years.

 Thus, I set off with my 84-year-old grandmother, a basket of eggs, and two cartons of milk to Donggou village.
 Soon, we can see the mounds of dirt, a checkpoint, and the village in the distance.
-After passing the mounds, we’re stopped by three middle-aged men in masks and asked for our ID cards.
+After passing the roadblocks, we’re stopped by three middle-aged men in masks and asked for our ID cards.

 The men offer to personally escort Grandma into the village.
 Suddenly, I feel that we’re on Grandma’s “turf.”